numpy/numpy/doc/neps/nep-0037-array-module.rst

    why arithmetic on builtin Python numbers is slow.
-2. *Readability*: it is not longer immediately evident to readers of code what happens when a function is called, because the function's implementation could be overriden by any of its arguments.
+2. *Readability*: it is not longer immediately evident to readers of code what happens when a function is called, because the function's implementation could be overridden by any of its arguments.

 In contrast, importing a new library (e.g., ``import  dask.array as da``) with an API matching NumPy is entirely explicit.
 There is no overhead from dispatch